 7. Your study description will be posted to the Advertising Participant Pool Website.
 There, students in participating classes can sign up for or link to your study.
 If you have any questions concerning your study posting, please email the Pool Assistant.

 8. You are responsible for monitoring the number of participants and updating the Pool Administrator on a continuous basis until the approved number of subjects is satisfied.
 Once the allocated responses are collected, your study will be terminated and the study posting will be taken down from the Pool website.

-9. You must share with professors information about study participants, including Study ID and researcher's name, student name, UT EID and course for which they are seeking credit.
-We will request records from you each Friday (which we post on a Google Doc so students can track their progress) and then at the end of the semester.
-We ask that you create an Excel file of these records for easy sharing with professors.
-It is also your responsibility to offer students directions on how to obtain a receipt for participation.
-This is of the utmost importance as poor record keeping and delayed sharing of this information is the number one reason why some faculty do not require research participation and thus support the pool.
-If a researcher fails to submit complete participation and penalty records with professors in a timely fashion, Participant Pool privileges will be revoked for at least one semester.
+9. The advertising participant pool will record participant information by linking your survey to a centralized survey.
+Participant information includes student name, UT EID and courses for which they are seeking credit.
+We will update records each Friday (which we post on a Google Doc so students can track their progress) and then at the end of the semester.
+However, it is your responsibility to remind students to obtain a receipt for participation at the end of your survey.
 These records are due to the professors two weeks prior to the start of the final exam period.

 1. A 30-minute time limit is suggested in order to maintain equity for students participating in the studies.
 If your study requires substantially more time, an extra incentive is recommended to attract student participation (e.g., Bevo Bucks, lottery ticket, gift certificate).
 You can also ask the pool administrator for permission to offer double credit to students.